Truvada Lawsuit Facts

 Bone Density Loss

-A 2018 study by Grace A. McComsey and colleagues published in AIDS stated, “Loss of [bone mineral density] in patients with HIV is associated with many contributing factors including antiretroviral therapy (ART), particularly regimens including tenofovir disoproxil fumarate.”
+A 2018 study by Grace A. McComsey and colleagues published in AIDS found loss of bone mineral density “in patients with HIV is associated with many contributing factors including antiretroviral therapy (ART), particularly regimens including tenofovir disoproxil fumarate.”

 Researchers found switching to a combination of two other antiretroviral drugs, dolutegravir and rilpivirine, continued to suppress the virus while improving bone mineral density.